azlux/log2ram/README.md

 …
 ```

-If you have issue with apache2, you can try to add `apache2.service` next to other services on the `Before` parameter in `/etc/systemd/system/log2ram.service` it will solve the pb

-The log for log2ram will be written at: `/var/log/log2ram.log`
+The log for log2ram will be written at: `/var/log/log2ram.log` and available with `sudo journalctl -t log2ram`

 Compressor for zram.
 Usefull for the `COMP_ALG` of ZRAM on the config file.